blocher/grace/public/wp-content/plugins/ewww-image-optimizer/readme.txt

 = WebP Images =

-Can generate WebP versions of your images, and enables you to serve even smaller images to supported browsers.
-Several methods are available for serving WebP images, including Apache-compatible rewrite rules and our Alternative WebP Rewriting option compatible with caches and CDNs.
+One-click WebP with ExactDN and JS WebP Rewriting.
+Otherwise, can generate WebP versions of your images, and enables you to serve even smaller images to supported browsers.
+Several methods are available for serving WebP images, including Apache-compatible rewrite rules and our JS WebP Rewriting option compatible with caches and CDNs.
 Also works with the WebP option in the Cache Enabler plugin from KeyCDN.

 = WP-CLI =